 (In fact, we have now secured a mechanic on Guimaras, the island province we call home, who makes house calls and purchases the oil filter and oil we need beforehand for our oil changes.
 We are now saving over 100 US dollars on our oil changes versus what the Ford dealership charged us.)

 Our damaged vehicle could not be driven back home from the scene of the accident (more information on the actual accident will be released in a future post.)
 We did manage, however, to get our Ford Ranger over to the Petron Service Station in San Miguel, Jordan.

-In addition to the exterior damages done to the vehicle, the steering was now extremely erratic and our Ford Ranger was wobbling all over the road.
+In addition to the exterior damages done to the vehicle the steering was now extremely erratic.
+Our Ford Ranger was wobbling all over the road as if it had imbibed a case of Red Horse.
 The truck was left overnight at the station as it was now nightfall.
 The establishment’s mechanic-on-duty would be available at 8 am the next morning.

 My wife and I were fortunate to have a good neighbor, who is only a 15-minute walk from our home in Guimaras, that took us home.
 We hailed a tricycle the next day, for 60¢, who took us on the 15-minute ride to Petron.

 I was pleasantly surprised that the Petron mechanic arrived at 8:00 am fully expecting another case of “Filipino Time.”

 The mechanic immediately set off to work removing the front driver’s side wheel.
 He began banging on the front chassis of our vehicle which immediately drew my asawa’s attention.
 My better half wanted to walk over and see what was happening.

 I advised my better half that we should remain seated in the customer service area as its best not to disturb the mechanic when he was working.

 “He’ll call us when he needs us,” I instructed my curious spouse.